rodolfoksveiga/master_ufsc/README.md

 py_run_file('./code/saltelli_sample.py')
 ```

-The outputs of the sensitivity analysis are represent in the bar plot bellow.
-The first-order index corresponds to the importance of a determined input variable over the output variable, without the influence of the remaining input variables.
-The second-order index corresponds to the importance of a determined input variable over the output variable, while the effect of the remaining variables (higher-order effects) are also considered.
+The outputs of the sensitivity analysis are represented in the bar plot bellow.
+The first-order index corresponds to the importance of an input variable for the output variable, without considering the influence of the remaining input variables.
+The total-order index corresponds to the importance of an input variable for the output variable, while the effect of the remaining variables (higher-order effects) are also considered.

 ![sobol_barplot_en](https://github.com/rodolfoksveiga/master_ufsc/blob/master/plot_table/sobol_barplot_en.png)